-Over the past several months, our nation and world have seen or experienced unfathomable tragedy – ravaging hurricanes, horrific earthquakes, a mass shooting and uncontrollable wildfires.
-In the midst of such immeasurable heartbreak and trauma, people take comfort in strong leadership, empathy and tangible action plans.
-Unfortunately, President Donald Trump’s public statements, after a number of these incidents, were generally met with criticism and incredulity.
+Over the past several months, our nation and world have experienced unfathomable tragedy.
+In the midst of such immeasurable heartbreak, people take comfort in strong leadership and empathy.
+Unfortunately, President Donald Trump’s public statements regarding the pandemic have focused more on placing blame and hollow reassurances than recognizing the disease’s many causalities.
+As a result, his statements have generally been met with criticism and incredulity.

 What went wrong?

-Arguably, some of Trump’s comments missed the mark because he failed to connect with his audiences.
-Granted, in times of turmoil, it’s difficult to even begin to find words of comfort, but if his words had carried greater sensitivity, consideration and knowledge of the audience – their emotions, concerns and priorities – then perhaps they would have been more favorably received.
+Arguably, some of Trump’s comments missed the mark because he failed to connect with the majority of the American public.
+Granted, in times of turmoil, it’s difficult to even begin to find words of comfort, but if his words had carried greater sensitivity, consideration and knowledge of the audience – their emotions, concerns and priorities – then perhaps they would have received a more widespread, favorable reception.

 Key Audience Considerations